MG Software.

 Frequently asked questions

-Yes, WordPress offers a REST API that allows you to use it as a headless CMS with a separate frontend.
-This combines the familiar WordPress editor with the benefits of a modern frontend, though you still carry the WordPress backend overhead.
+Yes, WordPress provides a built-in REST API that allows you to use it as a headless CMS with a separate frontend in React, Vue, or Next.js.
+This combines the familiar WordPress editor with the advantages of a modern frontend.
+The downside is that you carry the full WordPress backend overhead including PHP execution, database calls, and the security risk of plugins.
+For new projects we recommend a native headless CMS built from the ground up for API-first content delivery.

-It depends on the platform chosen.
-Open-source options like Strapi and Payload are free to self-host.
-Hosted solutions like Contentful and Sanity have free tiers for small projects.
-Total costs are often comparable.
+It depends heavily on the chosen platform and your hosting situation.
+Open-source options like Strapi and Payload are free to self-host on a VPS or cloud service.
+Hosted solutions like Contentful and Sanity offer free tiers sufficient for small projects.
+Total costs are often comparable to a well-configured WordPress installation.
+Keep in mind the higher frontend development costs: headless requires custom development while WordPress themes work out of the box.

-We primarily work with Sanity for content-rich projects and Payload for projects requiring more customization.
+We primarily work with Sanity for content-rich projects that benefit from realtime collaboration, the powerful GROQ query language, and the hosted content platform.
+For projects requiring more customization and full control, we choose Payload which is open-source and can be self-hosted.
 Both offer excellent TypeScript support and integrate seamlessly with Next.js.
+The choice depends on whether you prefer a hosted or self-hosted solution.

 Related articles